Update December 2019: You can find an updated list of the best ways to get to Europe with Chase Ultimate Rewards points here.

 - Most partner flights can now be booked online!
 You may still have to call for some, though.
 Fortunately, their agents are pretty competent and you should not have trouble if you do your research ahead of time:

 - Search Air Canada Aeroplan and/or United to find most Star Alliance award availability.

 - Remember when you’re searching other airline programs for availability, you’re looking for flights at the saver level.
 Also remember that your ticket will be priced based on the KrisFlyer StarAlliance chart, not the price that you see when searching.

-- After confirming availability, write down your dates and flight numbers and call KrisFlyer to place the ticket on hold or to book it.
+- After confirming availability, write down your dates and flight numbers and search KrisFlyer.
+If the tickets you found on United.com do not show, it may be a partner that is not yet available online.
+You can call KrisFlyer to place the ticket on hold or to book it.

 - In addition to Star Alliance partners, Singapore Airlines partners with Virgin Atlantic.
 Remember that you can transfer Ultimate Rewards to Singapore Airlines or to Virgin Atlantic.
 If you transfer Ultimate Rewards to Singapore Airlines, you’re subject to the Singapore Airlines award chart for Virgin Atlantic.
 See more below.

 Singapore Airlines KrisFlyer award chart for Singapore Airlines operated flights

 Singapore Airlines only offers two routes on their own metal between the US and Europe: